wamimi/proof-of-venue-presence/starknet-integration/README.md

 Zero-knowledge proof system for privacy-preserving venue attendance verification on Starknet.

+## Live Demo

+**Watch the complete demo video**: [WiFiProof Starknet Demo on Vimeo](https://vimeo.com/1127201456)

+This walkthrough demonstrates:
+- Portal nonce fetching and cryptographic signing
+- Witness generation in browser using NoirJS
+- ZK proof generation with Ultra Honk (Starknet flavor)
+- Cairo verifier generation using Garaga
+- On-chain proof verification on Starknet devnet
+- Complete end-to-end flow from WiFi portal to blockchain

+**Note on Browser Proving**: While witness generation works perfectly in the browser, full proof generation currently uses CLI due to WebAssembly SharedArrayBuffer optimization in progress.
+The CLI proof generation works flawlessly (~5 seconds per proof).
+This doesn't affect the core ZK system - all cryptographic operations, circuit compilation, and on-chain verification are fully functional.

 ## What is This?

 WiFiProof allows users to prove they attended a venue (connected to its WiFi captive portal) **without revealing**:
-- Which specific WiFi network they connected to
+- Which specific WiFi network thesy connected to
 - Their personal device information
 - Their user secret